magnetotellurics/ModEM/README.md

 # ModEM-ON
 ModEM-ON is a software package for the joint inversion of 3D electromagnetic data with emphasis on geophysical applications.
-It is based on the ModEM code (http://www.modem-geophysics.com/) from Dr. Gary Egbert.
+It is based on the Modular Electromagnetic Inversion Software (ModEM):
+AUTHORS: Gary Egbert, Anna Kelbert & Naser Meqbel

 # Summary
 We propose to implement workflows for the integration of multiphysics data using a 3D code for the joint inversion of MT and CSEM.
 Such workflows will